Cervical cancer – early detection and referral

 Most females with pre-cancerous cervical lesions are asymptomatic and therefore, screening programmes are required to detect these pre-cancerous changes early (see box for symptoms and signs of invasive cervical cancer).7, 19 Since the National Cervical Screening Programme (NCSP) began in 1990, overall incidence and mortality rates from cervical cancer have reduced by approximately 50% and 60%, respectively (Figure 1).20 Rates have declined among all ethnicities, particularly for Māori, however, inequities still exist.3, 20

 Prior to 2019, the start age was 20 years; people aged < 25 years who have already started cervical screening should continue to be recalled and managed in the same way as those aged 25 – 69 years.
-People aged ≥ 70 years who were unscreened or under-screened prior to age 70 years are recommended to have two consecutive normal cytology samples (taken 12 months apart) before ceasing screening.19

 Cervical screening attendance has declined over time

-Three-yearly cervical screening attendance in New Zealand has been steadily declining over time, with an accelerated rate of decline during the COVID-19 pandemic, from 76% of eligible people in 2008, to 67% in June, 2022.27
+Three-yearly cervical screening attendance in New Zealand has been steadily declining over time, with an accelerated rate of decline during the COVID-19 pandemic, from 76% of eligible people in 2008, to 67% in June, 2022.28

-There are considerable inequities in cervical screening attendance; in June, 2022, the national three-year coverage was 57.7% for Asian, 55.7% for Pacific peoples and 54.9% for Māori, compared to 74.4% for European/Other.27 People who live in low socioeconomic areas also have lower rates of attendance for cervical screening.19 Low rates of cervical screening attendance is concerning as most cervical cancers in New Zealand occur in people who are not regularly screened.19
+There are considerable inequities in cervical screening attendance; in June, 2022, the national three-year coverage was 57.7% for Asian, 55.7% for Pacific peoples and 54.9% for Māori, compared to 74.4% for European/Other.28 People who live in low socioeconomic areas also have lower rates of attendance for cervical screening.19 Low rates of cervical screening attendance is concerning as most cervical cancers in New Zealand occur in people who are not regularly screened.19

 Invasive cervical cancer